How to: Add a Product to Your Bluepark Online Shop

 TIP: All active products must be assigned to a category to be viewed correctly on the website.
-If you haven’t created any categories at this point you will need to go to Catalogue > Category Manager and create your categories first.
+If you haven’t created any categories at this point you will need to go to Products > Categories and create your categories first.

 - In the categories list click on the category you want to assign the product to.
 If you wish to assign it to more than one category hold down the Ctrl key on your keyboard and select each category from the list.

 - Click on the Assign Categories button and save.

 Leave all other tabs as they are as these are for a more advanced set up.
 You can now view your product on the website by clicking the View on Site icon next to the Save icon.

 Further tips on how to make the most of your product pages

 10 Tips to Improve Your Ecommerce Product Pages